Creating Laravel Application with Jetstream Authentication

 Installing Jetstream Livewire/Inertia

 After installing the Jetstream package, we have to execute the jetstream:install Artisan command.
-We have to pass the stack name which we want to use in the application (livewire or inertia).
-In addition, we can also pass --teams switch to enable team support.
+We have to pass the stack name that we want to use in the application (livewire or inertia).
+In addition, we can also pass –teams switch to enable team support.

 Enter the Following command to the terminal: